alien-redfish/eastingsnorthingstolatlong/README.md

 # requirements

-As well as Python3 the following are needed to be installed:
+As well as Python3 and PyQt5 the following are needed to be installed:

 sudo pip3 install OSGridConverter